-We have a highly specialised team with experience across a number of different fields allowing us to offer expert advice across the board.
+We have a highly specialized team with experience across a number of different fields allowing us to offer expert advice across the board.

 It is important to note that financial emigration is a formal process with the South African Reserve Bank (SARB) to change your tax status from “resident” to “non-resident” for exchange control purposes.
 It however does not affect your South African citizenship status.